 Measuring Success

-- Latency improvement: Smaller models and cache hits are faster.
-Track P50 and P99 latency — cost optimization should improve these as a side effect.
+- Cache hit rate and latency: target 35-50% cache hit rate; P50 and P99 latency should improve as a side effect

 When This Approach Does Not Apply